jwymandev/qcard/README.md

 - **For Studios:**
   - Search and find talent based on custom criteria
   - Manage casting projects and opportunities
-  - Custom pricing via negotiation
+  - Premium features with tiered subscription plans
   - Create custom questionnaires for talents
   - Custom profile fields for better talent management